zhankit/runSuite/README.md

 ...
 ```

+The test will use the file **test1.in** to hold its input, and **test2.out** to store its expected output.
+It will do the same jobs for the tests listed in suite-file.

+The sample run of runSuite is as follows:
+`./runSuite suite.txt ./myprogram`

 ## Output
 If the output of a given test case differs from the expected output, print the following to
 standard output (assuming test test2 failed):